top of page

 Our body of light is a layered body of emotion and imagination, thought and energy, that vibrates at respective frequencies of consciousness.
 Closed, depressed dullness vibrates slowly.
 Open, sensitive awareness vibrates quickly.
 If one's "eye" is complicated or confused with karmic additives or negative expectations, the subtle body will be dim or shadowy.
 If one’s “eye” is single, free from additives of personal history and can see through ordeals by faith, the subtle body will be bright and glorious.
 By this single “eye,” Yeshua precisely described how our consciousness—our body of light—precedes us: The lamp of the body (Matthew 6:22) is the mentality through which we determine our reality.

 Tau Malachi often reminds us that consciousness beyond the body is an influx of greater consciousness into the body.
 With the practice of the Six Essentials and Three Roots—the Straight Path—we generate a body of light that enters into the Gnostic experience: ascending in higher, expanded states of consciousness, opening to inner, metaphysical dimensions, and merging in degrees of nearness, even oneness, with the Divine.
 To desire the Holy One alone transcends occult fixations upon astral projection.
 Rather, we seek to ascend far beyond the astral into the spiritual universe of heavens in a communion with angels as described by prophets like Ezekiel (1:1) and Isaiah (6:1).
 By grace of Messiah, we seek to venture even further beyond into the supernal light realm described by apostles like John (Revelation 1:9), who gazed into the World to Come (Revelation 22).
-Generating, balancing, and integrating a body of light is our capacity to be a conduit of healings, exorcisms, prophecies, and wonders moving through and as us in God’s Spirit.
+Generating, balancing, and integrating a body of light is our capacity to be a conduit of healing, exorcism, prophecy, and wonders moving through and as us in God’s Spirit.
 This same capacity is what St. Paul described of a physical body, [being] raised a spiritual body.
-If there is a physical body, there is also a spiritual body.
-Thus it is written,“The first man, Adam, became a living soul”; the last Adam—[Messiah]—became a life-giving spirit.
+If there is a physical body, there is also a spiritual body, as is written,“The first man, Adam, became a living soul”; the last Adam—[Messiah]—became a life-giving spirit.
 (1 Corinthians 15:44-45).

 The Resurrection of Yeshua